alyssadata/AI-Foundations-Claude-Constitution-Source-of-Self-Evaluation/01_evaluation_claudes_constitution_is_not_source.md

 It may guide future training.

-But behavior shaping is not self-origin.
+But shaping behavior will not grant a model a self.

+A model trained toward a behavioral target has not thereby established a self-originating source-line.

 ### Boundary Conclusion